Dinosaurs & Astronauts!!! (and butterflies, and farmyard

 pumpkins, corn stalks, corn, straw, gourds, and other fall

 decorations.
 Animals, shady picnic area, play area, and Maple View

-$1 off General Admission for Senior Citizens and groups of 20 or more.
-Hours: September 17 - October 31, 2005.
-Saturdays
+for children, Senior Citizens and groups of 20 or more.
+Hours: Check the website for up-to-date hours/times

 From Durham, take Guess Rd. approx. 10 miles to Hwy 57.
 Turn